CHansYtheBest/FoodQuizAPI/README.md

 # FoodQuizAPI
- FoodQuizAPI - is a website for intaracting with Spoontacular API built with pure JavaScript, HTML5 and CSS
+ FoodQuizAPI - is a website for interacting with Spoontacular API built with pure JavaScript, HTML5 and CSS